codio/knowledge/source/instructors/authoring/guides/excludingfiles.rst

 To collaborating teachers
 *************************

 When collaborating with other teachers in Codio, an **authorassignmentignore** or **.authorunitignore** file can be used in the same way as the **.assignmentignore** or **.unitignore** file above.
-As collaborating teacher in the course accesses the published assignment in edit mode, the files/folders included in the file will not be available to them.
+When a collaborating teacher in the course accesses the published assignment in edit mode, the files/folders included in the file will not be available to them.

 If using Desktop App
 --------------------